What is Role-Based Access Control (RBAC)?

 • Reduced risk – RBAC helps to reduce the overall risk of unauthorized access to systems and data.

-• Efficiency – RBAC is more efficient than other authorization methods because it provides a straightforward way of restricting employee access.
+• Efficiency – The technique is more efficient than other authorization methods because it provides a straightforward way of restricting employee access.
 It is much more efficient to set up one or two levels of authorization with fixed roles than to provide every user with different permissions depending on their job function and role.

 • Ease of management – RBAC is easier to manage than other forms of security authorization because it provides a detailed picture of what information each user can access.
-That makes it much easier to see who has access to any particular data or system and quickly identify areas that need better security.
+This makes it much easier to see who has access to any particular data or system and quickly identify areas that need better security.

-• Saves time – RBAC saves the organization time by giving users access to only the information they need for their job function.
+• Saves time – It saves the organization time by giving users access to only the information they need for their job function.
 That reduces the number of support calls about accessing data or systems that an employee should be unable to see or use.

 The drawbacks of using RBAC

-The drawbacks of using RBAC include:
+The drawbacks of using Role-based Access Control include:

 • Increased complexity – RBAC can be more complex to set up and manage than other forms of security authorization.
 That can make it difficult for organizations to implement and maintain.